AmrMohammmed/GFS_MapReduce/README.md

 5- Choose desired chunk number by changing id value from the  get request at client.go file then run client.go

-Note : id=0 will write all chunks after gathering them from slaves for first get type of get otherwise it will run map reduce to count number of nucleo basese in Genome.fasta File

-When connecting with other devices only change ip addresses from master and all slave files don't change port number only 192.168.1.5 part
+Note : id=0 will write all chunks after gathering them from slaves for first get type  otherwise it will run map reduce to count number of nucleo basese in Genome.fasta File if you wants to run the code on one device only change IP address from all files to your IP When connecting with other devices change ip addresses from master and all slave files don't change port number only 192.168.1.5 part
 "http://192.168.1.184:8091" ---> "http://192.168.43.207:8091"

 This Steps for first time running after that you can ignore step 2 because you had already made the chunks and